etwk/blog/content/lists/books.md

 - [ ] The Politics of Bitcoin: Software as Right-Wing Extremism
 - [ ] Suicide in Schools: A Practitioner's Guide to Multi-level Prevention, Assessment, Intervention, and Postvention
 - [ ] My Life: Growing Up Asian in America
-- [ ] The Better Angels of Our Nature: Why Violence Has Declined #bumingbai #must
 - [ ] Weapons of the Weak: Everyday Forms of Peasant Resistance #must #bumingbai
 - [ ] The Whole World Is Watching: Mass Media in the Making and Unmaking of the New Left, With a New Preface #bumingbai
 - [ ] Journalism: Why It Matters (Michael Schudson) #bumingbai